moumen7/moumen7/README.md

 ## Computer Science Student, passionate about Software development.

--   Third Year Computer Science Student at Ain Shams University.
+-   Computer Science Student at Ain Shams University.
 -   Problem solving skills.
 -   proficiency with algorithms and data structures.
 -   Good knowledge of OOP and design patterns.